lucasrosa/ACIDE/INSTALL.md

 ## Java WS Configuration

-For the 'java' command work properly in the terminal, you have to configure the Java WS so it can generate the required jar files.
+For the 'java' command work properly in the terminal and the generated `.class` file run by the browser automatically, you have to configure the Java WS so it can generate and sign the required jar files.

 #### Creating the '.keys' file

-  TODO
+To sign a jar, we must first have a keystore (a private key) to do the signing.

+To generate a keystore we use the keytool that is part of the Java SDK.

+    keytool -genkey -keystore keystore_file.keys -alias http://your_website.ca/ -validity 365

+This will create a new keystore in the file keystore_file.keys.

+The alias is typically the domain of the site you want to sign for, and the validity is the number of days until the keys will expire.

+In this case we would have to generate a new key in a year.

 #### Updating the file `term.php` to point to the `.keys` file path

 Open the file `components/terminal/emulator/term.php`.

 Go to line `266`:
-  `system("jarsigner -keystore /var/codiad_files/jaxb.keys -storepass 'keystore password' " . $jar_path_and_name . " http://hci.csit.upei.ca/");`
+  `system("jarsigner -keystore /var/codiad_files/jaxb.keys -storepass 'keystore password' " . $jar_path_and_name . " http://your_website.ca/");`

 In line `266` do the following:
   - Overwrite `/var/codiad_files/jaxb.keys` to point to the `.keys` file you just created.
-  - Overwrite `http://hci.csit.upei.ca/` with your own website address.
+  - Overwrite `http://your_website.ca/` with your own website address.

 ## MongoDB Installtion